 Sketch Filter applied

-Effects are assets that have an animation set, and can add movement and coloring to the scene.
+Effects are assets that have an animation setting.
+These can add movement and coloring to any scene.

 Effects are not 3D objects, and do not have a shape like lightning or flames, but you can move or rotate them just like 3D models.
 For example, if you apply GodRay to a scene, you can create a scene like the image below, rays of light shining through the clouds.